AnticaYT/Remain/README.md

 </dependency>
 ```

+3. **Set your plugin's instance to hook into Remain by calling Remain#setPlugin(JavaPlugin).**

-3. Make sure that the library shades into your final .jar when you compile your plugin.
+4. Make sure that the library shades into your final .jar when you compile your plugin.
 Here is an example of a shade plugin that will do it for you:

 **IF YOU ALREADY HAVE A SHADE PLUGIN, ONLY USE THE RELOCATION SECTION FROM BELOW.**